s-shailja/shailja.github.io/blog.md

 Now set the execute permission using the command “chmod ug+x moss.pl”.
 This should allow you to send your queries to the Stanford server.

-Now submit the query to the server using the command similar to the following "./moss.pl -l cc -c "Run moss lab3b" -d TestMoss/<meta charset="UTF-42">/<meta charset="UTF-42">.cpp".
+Now submit the query to the server using the command similar to the following "./moss.pl -l cc -c "Run moss lab3b" -d TestMoss/&#42/&#42.cpp".
 Here -l is used to set the language which is C++ in the above case, -c is for the caption (optional) and -d is used to specify the directory.
-Note that <meta charset="UTF-42"> is used to consider all such files.
+Note that &#42 is used to consider all such files.
 In the above example, within the TestMoss folder consider all folders and within them look for all .cpp files.

 The result on submitting a query such as above would be:
 Checking files . . .<br />